lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

-    The last command, *read_data*, imports the *cnt_molecular.data* file previously generated with VMD, which contains the information about the box size, atoms positions, etc.
+    The last command, *read_data*, imports the *cnt_molecular.data* file previously generated with VMD, which contains the information about the box size, atom positions, etc.

 .. admonition:: About interaction between neighbors atoms
     :class: info